-The Company's cash equivalents and marketable securities at June 30, 2015 and December 31, 2014, were carried at fair value determined according to the fair value hierarchy described above (see Note 3).
+The Company's cash equivalents and marketable securities at March 31, 2016 and December 31, 2015, were carried at fair value determined according to the fair value hierarchy described above (see Note 3).
 The carrying value of accounts receivable, accounts payable and accrued expenses approximate their fair value due to the short-term nature of these assets and liabilities.
-The carrying value of the Company's outstanding notes payable (see Note 7) approximates fair value (a level 2 fair value measurement), using a discounted cash flow analysis, reflecting discount rates currently available by the Company.
+The carrying value of the Company's outstanding notes payable (see Note 7) approximates fair value reflecting interest rates currently available to the Company.